mikethebike222/Onboarding-Bot/README.md

 WebSocket on ws://localhost:8000/ws/chat/ for making calls to the server

 I Used the following,
-React + TypeScript for application Design Django/Python for Backend/Server Logic
+React + TypeScript for application Design.
+Django/Python for Backend/Server Logic.
 Default SQLite DataBase from Django for storing client session data